 What kills faithfulness: Apathy, sin and sometimes partying.
 Apathy: some people want GA or AA to help them but then you don’t want to find a way to help others.
 Sin: sin will make you hard so that you don’t care about helping others.
 Is sin keeping you from being the person you want to be?

 God has more work for people than what is getting done.
-Do your part and maybe God will have mercy on you and help you not only to quit addiction but to also find joy and purpose.
+When you are learning how to do your part, maybe God will have mercy on you and help you not only to quit addiction but to also find joy and purpose.

 If you are faithful helping others the Bible promises to bless you.